aiven/devportal/docs/products/m3db/concepts/namespaces-aggregation.rst

 About M3DB Namespaces and Aggregation
 =====================================

-M3DB has a concept of namespaces.
+M3DB has a concept of namespaces, which can be compared to tables in a traditional database setup.

 * there is always one unaggregated namespace